manoel-lopes/clean-forum-node-api/README.md

 - **Entities**: Core objects of the domain with a unique identifier.
 - **Value Objects**: Objects that represent a descriptive aspect of the domain without a conceptual identifier.
-- **Repositories**: Provide an abstraction over data persistence, allowing the application layer to remain independent of the database technology.

 ## 🏗️ Design Patterns